top of page

 Avoiding Health Hazards

-We have been repeating that asbestos is harmful to human health.
+We have been explaining that asbestos is harmful to human health.

 But what are these health hazards?